SUI-Components/adevinta-spain-components/components/react/hooks/README.md

 ### useToggle

 > The `useToggle` hook abstracts the often-used logic to toggle a boolean state.
-It is especially useful when handling checkboxs and on/off conditional renders, but it could be used in composition with additional logic to creare more powerfull hooks (useBoolean, ...)
+It is especially useful when handling checkboxes and on/off conditional renders, but it could be used in composition with additional logic to create more powerful hooks (useBoolean, ...)
 #### Usage

 ```js